A look at Jeremy Allen White and Addison Timlin's relationship, from teen crushes to a sudden divorce

 On May 11, Timlin filed for divorce from White after over three years of marriage.

 Neither immediately commented on social media (White rarely posts in general) until three days later on Mother's Day.
-Timlin didn't hold back in her candid post about being her new life as a "single mom" and seems to suggest it's been that way for the last nine months.
+Timlin didn't hold back in her candid post about her new life as a "single mom" and seems to suggest it's been that way for the last nine months.
+However, some commenters pushed back on Timlin calling herself a "single mom," because White is still in her children's lives, and, by Tuesday, the actress had changed that term.

-"Being a single mom is not how I pictured it," she wrote.
+"Co-parent is not how I pictured it," the post read.
 "It is so f***ing hard.
 It is all out covered in s*** crying on the floor kick you in the shins screaming with no sound coming out hard.
 Its not the natural order of things.
 It can be exhausting but more than anything it can just be so lonely. when something magical happens and you have to tell yourself 'don’t forget this' because theres no witness by your side.
 It's so painful."

 She said the lows were "demolished by the staggering heights.
 To live with young children is an eyes wide open, wondrous and joyful place to be, it's to be surrounded by a daily expression of their authentic selves and I wonder if without their example I would have been able to do the same."